BasicComputation/x64-lecture/A10 - RAM and alignment.md

 In practice, double word (32 bit) is stored at a addresses where the first two bits in the address are 0. <br> With a word (16 bits) the first bit in address is 0.

-When writing to RAM, for example a byte, all the 64 bits has to be read first and then the 8 bits has to be modified, and the written back.
+When writing to RAM, for example a byte, all the 64 bits has to be read first and then the 8 bits has to be modified, and the written back. <br>
-I believe...
+Perhaps the control logic of RAM is doing that, not the CPU.

 Next up, cache memory.